Grants

 Travel and conference grants

-Over the years I have obtained several awards from national organisations (IMA, LMS, EPSRC) or individual research centres (INI, ICERM, BIRS), typically of O(1000) £, to attend, present at or organise workshops in the UK, Europe and North America.
+Over the years I have obtained several awards from national organisations (IMA, LMS, EPSRC) or individual research centres (INI, ICERM, ICMS, BIRS), typically of O(1000) £, to attend, present at or organise workshops in the UK, Europe and North America.
 Some of these sources are highlighted below: